 Preparation

-Start your roman chicken preparation by preheating the oven to 225°C (435°F) — for roasting the bell peppers.
+Start making Roman chicken by preheating the oven to 225°C (435°F).

 Once the peppers have cooled down, peel them, remove the membrane and seeds, and chop them into half-an-inch width.